 Do whatever activity you enjoy that gets you active.
 You could walk around the park with your stroller, do yoga in your local studio when you can, use a workout video; do whatever will get you active each day.

-For instance, as I have transition from a job being on my feet to a business run from behind a computer, my physical activity has plummeted.
-In an effort to change that without taking too much time away from business activities I simply walk up and won the street each time I need a get up and get away from the computer screen.
+For instance, as I have transitioned from a job being on my feet to a business run from behind a computer, my physical activity has plummeted.
+In an effort to change that without taking too much time away from business activities, I simply walk up and won the street each time I need a get up and get away from the computer screen.